altamiracorp/awesome-xai/readme.md

 - [Stop Explaining Black Box Machine Learning Models for High States Decisions and Use Interpretable Models Instead](https://www.nature.com/articles/s42256-019-0048-x?fbclid=IwAR3156gP-ntoAyw2sHTXo0Z8H9p-2wBKe5jqitsMCdft7xA0P766QvSthFs) - Authors present a number of issues with explainable ML and challenges to interpretable ML: (1) constructing optimal logical models, (2) constructing optimal sparse scoring systems, (3) defining interpretability and creating methods for specific methods.
 They also offer an argument for why interpretable models might exist in many different domains.
 - [The (Un)reliability of Saliency Methods](https://link.springer.com/chapter/10.1007/978-3-030-28954-6_14) - Authors demonstrate how saliency methods vary attribution when adding a constant shift to the input data.
 They argue that methods should fulfill *input invariance*, that a saliency method mirror the sensistivity of the model with respect to transformations of the input.

 ## Repositories

 - [EthicalML/xai](https://github.com/EthicalML/xai) - A toolkit for XAI which is focused exclusively on tabular data.
 It implements a variety of data and model evaluation techniques.
 - [PAIR-code/what-if-tool](https://github.com/PAIR-code/what-if-tool) - A tool for Tensorboard or Notebooks which allows investigating model performance and fairness.
 - [slundberg/shap](https://github.com/slundberg/shap) - A python module for using Shapley Additive Explanations.

+## Videos

+- [Debate: Interpretability is necessary for ML](https://www.youtube.com/watch?v=93Xv8vJ2acI) - A debate on whether interpretability is necessary for ML with Rich Caruana and Patrice Simard for and Kilian Weinberger and Yann LeCun against.

 ## Follow